-#YoungITATalks is a series of events presented around the world, featuring talks, workshops or interviews that cover a wide range of subjects relating to arbitration.
+#YoungITATalks is a series of local events presented around the world, featuring talks, workshops or interviews that cover a wide range of subjects relating to arbitration.
 The #YoungITATalks series is designed for education, conversation and sharing knowledge and experiences among young practitioners.

 Schedule and Faculty

 - Magda Kofluk, Managing Associate, Stephenson Harwood Middle East (Dubai, UAE), Young ITA Middle East Chair

 3:05–3:45 pm - A fireside chat with Prof. Dr. Mohamed Abdel Wahab